goncalopalaio/goncalopalaio.github.io/post_24082019_productivity.md

 I feel that I'm constantly complaining about compilation times.
 Just create a new, empty Android project and see how much time it takes to have an application running in the device.
 It's ridiculous.

-I'm far from being the only one complaining, it's 2019, we have faster computer than ever.
+I'm far from being the only one complaining, it's 2019, we have faster computers than ever.

 When Android's Jack and Jill project was announced, I had a little bit of hope that things would get better.
 Unfortunately, the project was dropped.